-While Toronto acknowledges its lack of proper growth and planning in recent decades and now pledges to add its next one million residents within the existing urban boundary, Hamilton council is pushing, poking and proding the province at all angles to allow us to house less than the requried 40 percent of future growth in the existing urban area.
+While Toronto acknowledges its lack of proper growth and planning in recent decades and now pledges to add its next one million residents within the existing urban boundary, Hamilton council is pushing, poking and prodding the province at all angles to allow us to house less than the required 40 percent of future growth in the existing urban area.

 In other words, they want more sprawl.
 Despite all the evidence to show the devastating effects of sprawl on health, social development, crime, downtown decay and pollution, Hamilton council wants to continue as much as possible in the same manner as the past 25 years.

 I believe there are two main reasons for this.

 Why?
 I suppose most Hamiltonians don't care about the future of our city.
 It's really that simple.
 Sure, there may be other factors involved, but at the end of the day, if we could get Hamiltonians off their duffs and actually toss out these ancient wonders from city hall, our city would have a fighting chance.